The full list of positively evaluated Estonian R&D institutions is following:

 TalTech University (TalTech), the only technological university in Estonia, is the flagship of Estonian engineering and technology education.
 In TalTech a synergy between different fields (technological, natural, exact, economic and health sciences) is created and new ideas are born.
 TalTech is set to become one of the leading technological universities in the Baltic Sea region.

 The principal area of activity for Tartu Observatory is the research and experimental development of natural sciences.
 Also, promoting science in the fields of astronomy, remote sensing and space technology; providing research-based services in these areas, being a reliable partner across international networks, training young scientists and extending the natural-scientific worldview.
+The University of Tartu Tartu Observatory is an institute of the Faculty of Science and Technology of the University of Tartu.
+The observatory operates under the Universities Act, the University of Tartu Act, its own statute, and other acts.

 Under and Tuglas Literature Centre of the Estonian Academy of Sciences is an institution of research and development of the Estonian Academy of Sciences.
 Its mission is to study Estonian literature and the local written culture in general, both in historical and theoretical perspectives, within the context of historically multilingual Baltic space as well as world literature.